gorenje/millieons.org/w/cuckoo.md

 So it is with death.
 There is no life after death but they who preach this are attempting to convince their listeners to act today.
 The Church of Uckoo teaches that niceness does not depend on the fear of death.
 Nice and loving behaviour is rewarding for you today, tomorrow and everyday.
 God does not keep score.

 The Church of Uckoo teaches that death is somewhat similar to life however with the lights off and the clocks broken.
 Without time, thinking ceases.
 Without time, decay ceases.
 Without time, life ceases.
 What remains is the final thought.
-Your final thought will remain with you for eternity, make it positive, loving and happy thought.
+Your final thought will remain with you for eternity, make it a positive, loving and happy thought.

 **Of Cuckoos and Stardust**